ysurs/Vit/Notes/quick_notes.md

 **Note** We will not be actually passing numbers 1, 2, or 3 for specifying the position.
 We will pass embeddings at index 1 for patch 1 and so on.
 The embedding matrix is learnable.

-* The pathces themselves are 16x16, we will have to make them suitable for input to transformer hence we perform unrolling.
+* The patches themselves are 16x16, we will have to make them suitable for input to transformer hence we perform unrolling.
 The steps are shown below.

 <p align="center">
   <img width="600" height="500" src="./images/unrolling.jpeg">
 </p>

 * The authors also add a learnable embedding [CLS] at the beginning of the patch sequence.
-This embedding serves helps in classification of the image.
+This embedding helps in classification of the image.

 * Thats it, these were some quick notes.
 I plan to make a blog post about this paper after my implementation.